Aditya239233/Image-Super-Resolution-Dataset/README.md

 When I started learning about image processing, there was a huge need to improve the resolution & quality of these images.
 So, I decided to look around to find a dataset so that I can develop a model to improve these factors in an image and there was no proper dataset available.

-The dataset can be found at: https://www.kaggle.com/adityachandrasekhar/image-super-resolution
+The dataset can be found [here](https://www.kaggle.com/adityachandrasekhar/image-super-resolution)

-A basic Tensorflow Implementation of how this dataset could be used can be found at: https://www.kaggle.com/adityachandrasekhar/basic-tensorflow-implementation
+A basic Tensorflow Implementation of how this dataset could be used can be found [here](https://www.kaggle.com/adityachandrasekhar/basic-tensorflow-implementation)

 ## Contributions